 4. Meet publicly in an area you are familiar with, preferably somewhere that requires you to interact with a third party

-Well, that’s a question I can’t answer for you.
-What I will strongly suggest is to not go to a stranger’s house or invite a stranger over to your house as the first point of interaction.
+I can’t tell you what to do, but I strongly suggest not going to a stranger’s house as the first point of interaction.
 Instead, go to a coffee shop or pub nearby.
-If you feel good about the interaction, then move the date to somewhere more private.
-See tip #9.
+If have good vibes about the interaction, then move the date to somewhere more private (see tip #9).

-It’s much easier to seek help from a third party and/or leave a date abruptly when you’re both in public than it is being alone with them in a house.
+It’s much easier to seek help from a third party or leave a date abruptly when you’re both in public.

 5. Stay sharp; avoid consuming too much alcohol

 Going for a drink as a date is a low pressure and casual way to meet someone for the first time.
 It’s definitely one of my preferred types of date.
 For many people, having a drink (or two!) is a great way to loosen up and knock some of those pre-date jitters out of your system.
 However, it’s important to remember that consuming too much alcohol can dull your senses.

 There’s some questionable people out there who will try to take advantage of your lowered inhibition, so it’s best to stay sharp on the first few dates with someone new.
 Of course, if you ever find yourself too intoxicated, it never gives anyone the right to take advantage of your vulnerability.
 That is never okay or your fault.

 Lastly, always watch over your drink.
 It might seem a little overbearing to be so cautious, but it’s better than the risking your date (or a third party) slipping something in your drink.
 An understanding date will not be offended that you’re looking out for yourself.